SAM-tak/BlenderGameRig/README.md

 ## Why 'Unity Mechanim/Human' metarig has X 90° rotation

-By deference of coordinate system between Blender and Unity, imported mesh lie down in Unity with a exported fbx by Blender.
+By deference of coordinate system between Blender and Unity, imported mesh lie down in Unity with a fbx file exported by Blender.
 This is a reason of metarig has X +90° rotation (GameRig generates a rig with same rotation as metarig).

 ![imported fbx 1](images/importedfbx1.jpg "imported meshes lie down")